Gen II Capture Mechanics

-- C = R * 2 if your Pokémon's level is greater than that of the Pokémon; C = R * 4 if your Pokémon's level divided by two and rounded down is greater than the Pokémon's level; C = R * 8 if your Pokémon's level divided by four and rounded down is greater than the Pokémon's level; C = R otherwise
+- C = R * 8 if your Pokémon's level divided by four and rounded down is greater than the Pokémon's level; otherwise C = R * 4 if your Pokémon's level divided by two and rounded down is greater than the Pokémon's level; otherwise C = R * 2 if your Pokémon's level is greater than the Pokémon's; otherwise C = R

 - Love Ball

-- C = R * 8 if the Pokémon is of the same species as your Pokémon and they are either both male or both female (yes, the Love Ball in G/S/C is in fact a gay love ball); C = R otherwise
+- C = R * 8 if the Pokémon is of the same species as your Pokémon and they are either both male or both female (that is not a typo: the Love Ball in G/S/C gives a bonus only if the Pokémon are of the same gender); C = R otherwise

 - Lure Ball